JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Software Engineer Intern at Adobe | GRA at The Luminosity Lab, ASU | Ex Full Stack Dev at Pirimid Fintech
+role:  GRA at The Luminosity Lab, ASU | Ex-Software Engineer Intern at Adobe | Ex Full Stack Dev at Pirimid Fintech

 # Organizations/Affiliations to show in About widget
 organizations: